AvtsVivek/AzureAksTerraform/iac/010140-kube-simple-yaml/ReadMe.md

 - The exercise 5-15-SC-PVC-ConfigMap-MySQL uses system provisioned storage classes.
   -
 - Storage Class.
-A storage class in k8s represent storage/disk where data can be stored as required by the applications running in k8s.
+A storage class in k8s represents storage/disk where data can be stored as required by the applications running in k8s.
-  - Using storage class object in k8s, we can configure this storage, such as
+  - Using storage class object in k8s, we can configure this storage with parameters, such as
     - provisioner: kubernetes.io/azure-disk
     - reclaimPolicy: Retain  # Default is Delete, recommended is retain
     - volumeBindingMode: WaitForFirstConsumer # Default is Immediate, recommended is WaitForFirstConsumer